 - Whip the coconut cream until stiff peaks form and the consistency is similar to that of whipped cream.

 - Add in the cocoa powder, powdered sugar, and collagen*, scraping down the sides of the bowl frequently.

 - Add vanilla extract, vodka*, and milk then mix until combined.

-- Fold in half of the sugar cookie dough and place the mixture in a loaf pan lined with parchment paper or an airtight container.
+- Fold in half of the sugar cookie dough and place the mixture into an ice cream container or other airtight container.
 Sprinkle remaining cookie dough on top.

 - Freeze for 7-8 hours or overnight.
 When ready to serve, allow the ice cream to thaw for 15-20 minutes.